Covid 19 Delta outbreak: Auckland holidaymakers warned to stay away from regions - NZ Herald

 "It's crucial that all of us, right around the country, continue to play our part, so we can enjoy the summer we all deserve.
 Most importantly, if you are unwell, stay home and don't go out or travel until you've had a negative PCR test," Bloomfield said.

-ŌDC chief executive, Aileen Lawrie, said other iwi in the district, including Whakatōhea and Ngaitai, had made similar calls and the council was keen to support the kaupapa.
+ŌDC chief executive Aileen Lawrie said other iwi in the district, including Whakatōhea and Ngaitai, had made similar calls and the council was keen to support the kaupapa.

-"Asking people not to travel into vulnerable communities was another way we can help protect each other, and we support our local iwi in their request to keep covid out of their rohe," Lawrie said.
+"Asking people not to travel into vulnerable communities was another way we can help protect each other, and we support our local iwi in their request to keep Covid out of their rohe," Lawrie said.

 A Whanganui iwi leader was also begging holidaymakers to reconsider plans to visit the region this summer to protect its communities from Covid.